developersteve/Ruby-IoTCart/README.md

 # IoT Commerce demo of V.Zero Ruby using Sinatra

-This is a reall basic example of the Braintree Dropin JS Client Library in Sinatra to make a Credit Card or PayPal payment.
+This is a reall basic example of the Braintree Dropin JS Client Library in Sinatra to make a Credit Card or PayPal payment integrated with an Arduino Yun and a Thermal printer.

 ## Technology